If you own a limited company, there are many tax advantages that come from paying into your pension.

 Paying into your pension directly from your company account is known as a business contribution.

 There are other benefits to contributing this way.
 The amount your limited company pays into your pension is pre-tax.
-Pension contributions are considered an allowable business expense and so your business could save 19% (as of 2020/21) on the amount paid into your pension.
+Pension contributions are considered an allowable business expense and so your business could save between 19-25% (as of 2023/24) on the amount paid into your pension.
 This is because you can offset the pension contributions against your corporation tax bill, reducing the overall amount you pay in tax.

 Any amount paid into a pension by a business also won’t be liable for National Insurance.
 By paying directly into your pension rather than paying out as salary, you’ll also save by avoiding National Insurance contributions.